-Assembly of the Driving System (Currently in Progress)
+Assembly of the Drive System

 Before we have made our Drill housing, I had set up the gear settings for the drive train.
 Above are all the settings so I would not forget them if I had to remake the gears.

 After numerous errors, I had gotten the file to render correctly in Vcarve.
 I found if the gear had more than 36 teeth, it would do a lap around the outside of the gear twice, thus reducing the piece to a circle at best.

 Because the drive train idea with gears was a pain to make and to hard to incorporate with the size of cart we have, the team decided with the way the wheel was mounted it was easier to do a direct drive over the original idea.